AlexMarlet/Books_Recommander_System/README.md

     style Recency fill:#1565c0,stroke:#333,color:#fff
     style Neighbors fill:#1565c0,stroke:#333,color:#fff
 ```
+How to Read This Graph
+1) The Split: The user's history is processed in two parallel ways.
+2) Left Path (Habit): We look at your past.
+We apply Recency Decay ($\alpha=0.7$), meaning books you read yesterday are extremely important, while books from last year are less so.
+This accounts for 90% of the final score.
+3) Right Path (Social): We look at others.
+We find users who read at least 5% of the same books as you.
+We see what else they read and recommend those books.
+This accounts for 10% of the score.
+4) The Mixer: We combine these two scores.
+The heavy weight on the Left Path (0.9) reflects our finding that re-borrowing recent books is the strongest predictor of future behavior.

 ### The 3 Knobs We Tuned
 We tested 48 different combinations of these three parameters: